 - Lean meats, with low fat content, like chicken and fish (preferably roasted, grilled or boiled);

-- Skimmed milk;
+- Skim milk;

-- Natural whole grain yogurt;
+- Plain yogurt;

 - Decaf coffee;

 Drinking ginger tea also helps digestion, decreases heartburn and nausea.
-See how to make it here.

 - Processed meats: sausage, bacon, ham, turkey breast, salami and mortadella;

-- Already made sauces;
+- Ready-made sauces;

-- Frozen ready made food and fast food;
+- Frozen, ready-made food and fast food;

 - Alcoholic beverages;